 It's a common question.
 Not everyone does.
-The camera has a good meter, and point&shooters won't bother with it, but many photographers clearly can use a meter.
+The camera has a good meter, and point&shooters won't bother looking at it, but many photographers can use a handheld incident meter.
 It still depends...
 The camera meter generally cannot meter flash (excepting one hot shoe TTL flash).
 To meter multiple flash in a studio situation, yes, the handheld meter is the necessary norm, to know what your lights are doing.
 Photos outdoors without flash, it becomes greatly more optional.
 We all already use a light meter, a very good one is in the camera.
 However, it is a reflected meter, and it does not meter flash (not most flash).
 These are limitations.
 We can learn compensation to use the reflected meter in the camera, and then it does a lot.
 But a better handheld meter normally can meter incident or reflected light, and can meter flash or continuous light.
 An incident meter certainly has strong advantages.

 Reflected meters are aimed at the subject from the camera, and meters the light that the subject's colors reflect.